balena-io/docs/pages/reference/OS/configuration.md

 ---
 title: Configuration
+excerpt: >-
-excerpt: Instructions for editing and customizing config.json for modifying the behavior of balenaOS
+  Instructions for editing and customizing config.json for modifying the behavior of balenaOS
 ---

 # Configuring balenaOS

 ## About config.json

 A balenaOS image, by default, does not include any configuration information to associate it with a fleet.
 When a customer downloads a provisioning image from the Dashboard, balenaCloud injects the configuration for the specific fleet the image is being downloaded for.
 Similarly, the balena CLI allows the download of a balenaOS image for a device type (and specific version), but requires that this image has a configuration added (usually via the use of `balena os configure`) before flashing to bootable media.

+{% hint style="warning" %}
-**Note:** The `config.json` file is different from the [`config.txt`](/reference/OS/advanced/#configtxt) file, also located in the boot partition, which is used by the Raspberry Pi to set device configuration options.
+The `config.json` file is different from the [`config.txt`](advanced.md#modifying-config.txt-locally-before-the-first-boot) file, also located in the boot partition, which is used by the Raspberry Pi to set device configuration options.
+{% endhint %}

 The behavior of balenaOS can be configured by editing the `config.json` file.
-This file is located in the boot partition accepts a [range of fields](#valid-fields) to modify the behavior of the host OS.
+This file is located in the boot partition accepts a [range of fields](configuration.md#valid-fields) to modify the behavior of the host OS.
 The boot partition will be the one that shows up, usually named `resin-boot`.
 On-device, the boot partition is mounted at `/mnt/boot/`.
 Assuming you're still logged into your debug device, run the following:

 ```shell
 root@f220105:~# ls -lah /mnt/boot